Change Control Management and its steps

 1. Identify what is to change

-Normally, any change is started with the aim of improving the product or the process or achieving a specific result.
-It is essential for organizations to explicitly mention the objective of the change process before it starts otherwise it is sure to fail even before it begins.
+Usually, any change is started to improve the product or the process or achieve a specific result.
+It is essential for organisations to explicitly mention the objective of the change process before it starts; otherwise, it is sure to fail even before it begins.
 So, identifying the scope of the change is necessary so that everyone is clear about what they are trying to accomplish.
 When all stakeholders are clear about what needs to be changed and why and what improvement it will bring, they will be more focused on implementing the change and this will build a strong foundation for successfully implementing the change.
 All these questions need to be given careful consideration before initiating the change process.
 Care should be taken that the proposed change does not contradict your company's vision.
 Deviating from the organization's vision and goals can prove costly.
 So, this is the first step in an effective change control process.

 2. Prepare a strong business case to bring all stakeholders on board